reportportal/agent-python-pytest/README.md

-# Agent-python-pytest
+# agent-python-pytest
-Plugin for Pytest Framework

-## Description:
-Plugin for reporting items results of Pytest to the 'Reportal Portal'.
+Pytest plugin for reporting test results of Pytest to the 'Reportal Portal'.

 ## Usage:
 ### Install the plugin